Arithmetic Statistics and noncommutative Iwasawa Theory

 \section{$p$-adic Lie Extensions of Interest}

 In this section, we discuss examples of $p$-adic Lie-extensions for which the results of the previous sections apply.
-Recall that these assumptions are: \begin{itemize} \item Assumption \ref{assumption: torsion}, which asserts that $\Sel_{p^\infty}(E/\Fin)^\vee$ is torsion as a $\Lambda(G)$-module. \item The global finiteness assumption $(\Finite_{\glob})$ from Assumption \ref{assumption: Fin}. \end{itemize}
+Recall that these assumptions are: \begin{itemize} \item Assumption \ref{assumption: torsion}, which asserts that $\Sel_{p^\infty}(E/\Fin)^\vee$ is torsion as a $\Lambda(G)$-module. \item The global (resp. local) finiteness assumption $(\Finite_{\glob})$ (resp. $(\Finite_{\local})$) from Assumption \ref{assumption: Fin}. \end{itemize}

 Let $F=\Q(\sqrt{-d})$ be an imaginary quadratic field and $\Fin$ be the compositum of all $\Zp$-extensions over $F$.
 Note that $G:=\Gal(\Fin/F)$ is isomorphic to $\Z_p^2$.
 In this setting, Remark~\ref{torsion remark} guarantees that $\Sel_{p^\infty}(E/\Fin)$ is a cotorsion $\Lambda(G)$-module.
 Recall that $\fM$ is the set of primes $v\nmid p$ of $F$ whose inertia group in $G$ is infinite.
 It is a simple exercise to show that $\Fin$ is unramified at all primes $v\nmid p$.
 Hence, the set $\fM$ is empty.
 Since $H = \Gal(\Fin/F_{\cyc})\simeq \Zp$, the global hypothesis ($\Finite_{\glob}$) holds by Proposition~\ref{prop finglob}.
 For the local hypothesis, if $\widetilde{E}(\cF_{\infty,w})[p^\infty]$ is finite then there is nothing to prove; else, it follows from \cite[Proposition~5.6]{zerbes2009generalised}.
 Thus, Theorem~\ref{EC formula theorem} simplifies to give